Skip to content

 Om Maity - RVRC Leopard Cat Quest

 "If it wasn't for the fact that we were allowed to use flashlights, this would have given me PTSD from night walks in NS.
-Fortunately, my night walk in Pulau Ubin gave me a fresh new perspective and outlook on our dear mother nature.
+Fortunately, my night walk in Pulau Ubin gave me a fresh new perspective and outlook on dear mother nature.
 You'd think that being alone on an island in the middle of the night with no light would be grounds for the start of a horror movie, but instead, everything felt surreal.
 Everything was quiet.
 Everything was peaceful.
 Being disconnected from your sight allows you to focus on the rest of your senses... the sound of the crickets… the fresh scent of air… the cooling wind gently brushing against your skin.
 While it sounds cliche, I really felt more connected to the world than ever before.
-It really is beautiful and it's a shame that in various parts of the world, experiences like this are going to diminish because of the rate at which species are becoming endangered and going extinct.
 Part of the reason we went on this trip, was to try and search for the leopard cat in Pulau Ubin, but along the way, our guides from @swag.cat.sg taught us about every nook and cranny of every species we came across.
-It was a delightful evening.
-While it might seem like we didn't contribute much in the way of conservation, part of the proceeds went towards the conservation of the Malayan tiger which is currently critically endangered, so even there, I felt like I made a small contribution.
-I would like to thank RVRC for this truly unique experience and would encourage anyone who has never explored Ubin at night to engage in the Leopard Cat Quest.
+Part of the proceeds went towards the conservation of the Malayan tiger which is currently critically endangered, so even there, I felt like I made a small contribution.
+I would encourage anyone who has never explored Ubin at night to engage in the Leopard Cat Quest.
 You'll experience something new and also help conserve the Malayan tiger."

 Sara Yamamura: RVRC Heritage Walks